GDPR and Data Transfers 2.0 - Navigating Through Post-Schrems II Waters

 While providing at long last some foreseeability and legal security to affected stakeholders, the scope of the SCC and its undertakings have vastly increased since the pre-GDPR versions.
 All companies within a globalized economy, whether relying on non-EU partners to conduct their activities or dealing with companies in the EU or otherwise subject to GDPR, will be potentially affected.

-We will host a webinar where we will address the following aspects of this once-in-a-generation regulatory tidal wave:
+This webinar addresses the following aspects of this once-in-a-generation regulatory tidal wave:

 - How will my company be affected?